History of Amsterdam

 The conflicts against England, the Prussian and French troops put an end to the country’s Golden Age.

-In 1810 Napoleon invaded the Netherlands, creating the Kingdom of Holland, and the capital was moved to Amsterdam.
+In 1810, Napoleon invaded the Netherlands, creating the Kingdom of Holland, and Amsterdam became the capital.
 The country suffered greatly, especially its trade because of the international blockade.

-When the French troops were defeated, William Frederick proclaimed himself King William I of the United Kingdom of the Netherlands.
-The kingdom included Belgium and Luxembourg.
-Amsterdam remained capital of the new country.
+After the defeat of the French troops, the Congress of Vienna in 1815 created the new United Kingdom of the Netherlands, which incorporated Belgium and Luxembourg.
+Amsterdam remained the capital of the new country.

-The Belgians revolted in 1830 and gained their independence.
+In 1830, the Belgians revolted and gained their independence.
 Later, Luxembourg would do the same.

 During World War I, the Netherlands remained neutral.

-During World War II, it tried to remain neutral but was invaded by the Nazi Germans on 10 May 1940.
+During World War II, the Netherlands tried to remain neutral but was invaded by the Nazis on May 10 1940.